Haggis (programming language): Use within education

-It was designed to be both functional/sequential and object-oriented based in order to be simple and complex for National 5 / Higher students and Advanced Higher students simultaneously.
+It was designed to be both functional/sequential and object-oriented based in order to be simple and complex for National 5/Higher students and Advanced Higher students simultaneously.

-Haggis was designed to allow pupils across Scotland to enhance the learning and understanding of computer programming through reading examples, and aid the step of converting from pseudocode to full programming.
-It was not created with the intention of asking pupils to write it in assessments but provide a uniform language in which to present code examples to students, ensuring that all pupils have a fair understanding and is not hindered by learning a different programming language different to the one exemplified in the assessment.
+Haggis was designed to allow pupils across Scotland to enhance the learning and understanding of computer programming through reading examples and aid the step of converting from pseudocode to full programming.
+It was not created with the intention of asking pupils to write it in assessments but to provide a uniform language in which to present code examples to students, ensuring that all pupils have a fair understanding and are not hindered by learning a different programming language than the one exemplified in the assessment.

 Syntax

 Syntax and structure in Haggis are very similar to other programming languages and can be easily learned.